TheGameFreak720/Albizu-Campos-Tribute-Page/README.md

 # Albizu-Campos-Tribute-Page
-A page I created to honor a patriot of Puerto Rico
+A page I created to honor a patriot of Puerto Rico.

-The files in the zip folder must be unzipped for the webpage to work.
-I recommend if you want to see the webpage amd understand how it works to download the zip folder since it has all the images.
-If you want to see a part of the code you can see it fine in Github.
-Any reccomendations are greatly apreciated.

 Here you can see a live preview of the website: